dan-k-park/Advice-Board/README.md

 # README

-This is an advice board aimed at the topics covered in Mod 2.
+This is an advice board filled with quotes relevant to different areas of life.

 How to Run:<br>
 1) Enter "yarn install --check-files" into the terminal